Looking for ELD Devices For Sale?

 Another Shortfall: Customer Service and Fewer Support Documents

 Another supposed disadvantage is customer service hours.
-Garmin offers customer product support hours weekdays from 7 a.m. to 7 p.m., rather than 24 hours paid customer support that other ELD providers offer.
+Garmin offers customer product support hours on weekdays from 7 a.m. to 7 p.m., rather than 24 hours paid customer support that other ELD providers offer.

-Another thing the Garmin glaringly lacks is compatibility with Fleet Management System (FMS) software, or its proprietary fleet management software.
+Another thing Garmin glaringly lacks is compatibility with Fleet Management System (FMS) software, or its proprietary fleet management software.

 Now, that is okay if you are an individual contractor or if your company does not use FMS; it still meets every FMSCA requirement.

-However, this could be an issue if your company requires closer tracking, auto-syncing over Wi-Fi/4G with company systems, constant GPS reports.
+However, this could be an issue if your company requires closer tracking, auto-syncing over Wi-Fi/4G with company systems, and constant GPS reports.

 Final Shortcoming: Some Technical Specifications are Missing or Unclear

 A final issue with the eLog™ is that Garmin seems a little unclear about some of the technical specifications.
 For example, memory and data storage.

 Further, nowhere under the specifications under the product description on their website does Garmin specify how much storage space the eLog™ has.
 Also, it does not mention how long each report and timesheet is stored on the eLog™ device.

-Rather, it is assumed that timesheets and data are available online and through the app for long enough duration for the driver to supply timesheets to employers within the required 13 day period, as specified in the mandate.
+Rather, it is assumed that timesheets and data are available online and through the app for a long enough duration for the driver to supply timesheets to employers within the required 13 day period, as specified in the mandate.

 For this reason as well as other reasons, the Garmin eLog ELD meets and exceeds all standards set by the FMSCA.